finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 ## GetUpsertablePortfolioCashFlows

-> ResourceListOfTransaction GetUpsertablePortfolioCashFlows (string scope, string code, DateTimeOrCutLabel fromEffectiveAt, DateTimeOrCutLabel toEffectiveAt, DateTimeOffset? asAt = null, string filter = null, string recipeIdScope = null, string recipeIdCode = null)
+> ResourceListOfTransaction GetUpsertablePortfolioCashFlows (string scope, string code, DateTimeOrCutLabel effectiveAt, DateTimeOrCutLabel windowStart, DateTimeOrCutLabel windowEnd, DateTimeOffset? asAt = null, string filter = null, string recipeIdScope = null, string recipeIdCode = null)

 [EXPERIMENTAL] Get the set of cash flows that occur in a window for the given portfolio instruments as a set of upsertable transactions (DTOs).